kirayan01/kirayan01/README.md

 Five cities, three countries, and a whole lot of different ways to see the world.
 Living across cultures made me deeply curious and open-minded.
 Being able to speak three languages opened up a whole new world for me.

-### 🪵 The wildest thing I did last year
+### 🪵 The unexpected thing I did last year

-I stepped away from tech to find myself.
-Ended up in Japan studying **woodworking and traditional Japanese craftsmanship**.
-Turns out, "finding yourself" sometimes means finding joy and love from building and appreciating beauty and elegant things.

-I still build furniture on the side.
-Beauty and elegance aren't just for software (huh!).
+I spent time in Japan studying woodworking and traditional craftsmanship — learning how much care goes into something built to last.
+It changed how I think about product: the same obsession with detail, materials, and how a thing feels in someone's hands.
+I still build furniture on the side — turns out beauty and elegance aren't just for software.

 ### 🛠️ Tech toolbox